yamyamiya/Rating_App/README.md

 #### Database
 [https://firebase.google.com/docs/](https://firebase.google.com/docs/admin/setup?hl=ru#java)

-P.S. [this library](https://github.com/GoogleCloudPlatform/spring-cloud-gcp) is also can be used for the App, it provides possibility to use `Spring Data` instead direct access to Firestore (that enable replacing of Database without change of the logic).
+P.S. [this library](https://github.com/GoogleCloudPlatform/spring-cloud-gcp) is also can be used for the App, it provides possibility to use `Spring Data` instead of direct access to the Firestore (what enables replacing of Database without change of the logic).

 ### Testing